 What Is Revision Spinal Surgery?

-Revision spinal surgery may also be related to the re-herniation of a disc, infection, hardware failure, non-surgery related spine degeneration, instability, adjacent segment degeneration or pseudarthrosis (failure to achieve solid fusion).
-Failed spine surgery can occur due to inaccurate diagnosis that results in the wrong surgical approach and/or inadequate surgical correction.
+Revision spinal surgery may also be related to the re-herniation of a disc, infection, hardware failure, non-surgery-related spine degeneration, instability, adjacent segment degeneration, or pseudarthrosis (failure to achieve solid fusion).
+Failed spine surgery can occur due to an inaccurate diagnosis that results in the wrong surgical approach and/or inadequate surgical correction.
 At Princeton Neurological Surgery, Dr. Lipani often corrects patients who’ve suffered failed spine surgery at other institutions.
-His extensive experience includes correcting failed cervical and lumbar decompression (e.g., discectomy, laminectomy), cervical and lumbar fusion and failed cervical artificial disc surgery.
+His extensive experience includes correcting failed cervical and lumbar decompression (e.g., discectomy, laminectomy), cervical and lumbar fusion, and failed cervical artificial disc surgery.